Popping the question, “Will you marry me?” is a big deal.

-I’m very excited for them.
-I’ve watched them grow spiritually and mentally, particularly one, from a somewhat timid girl to a courageous woman.
+I’ve watched them grow spiritually and mentally; particularly one, from a somewhat timid girl to a courageous young woman.

-Commitment is a word many fear, not because they hate to but rather are afraid of failing in the process.
+Because commitment is a word many fear, not because they hate to but rather are afraid of failing in the process.

-Popping the question, “Will you marry me?” was a big deal.
+Popping the question, “Will you marry me?” was a big deal for the men.
 It took courage.
-The ladies involved could have said no. But the possibility of rejection did not deter them.
+The ladies involved could have said no. But the possibility of rejection did not deter the guys.

 True love is indeed audacious.

-Marriage Is Spelled C-o-m-m-i-t-m-e-n-t
+Beyond Will You Marry Me, Marriage Is Spelled C-o-m-m-i-t-m-e-n-t

 Jeff Goins, in his book Wrecked, talks about how our adolescent culture continues to encourage more adventures and less commitment.

-There’s place for both.
+Now, there’s a place for both.

 I recently read on Twitter: Marriage is spelled c-o-m-m-i-t-m-e-n-t.

 “Will you marry me?” is a question God intends to wreck your life, for good.
 If you’re married, you will know this to be true.
 But, it must be followed up with commitment.